- ABMS Certification:

-Dennis G. Vollmer, MD, joined the Neurosurgery faculty at the University of Virginia Health System in 2014.
+Dennis G. Vollmer, MD, joined the neurosurgery faculty at the UVA Health in 2014.
 He was born in Chicago, Ill., and raised in Connecticut.
 He attended Vanderbilt University and graduated in 1973 with a BA degree in Biology.
 He received his MD degree in 1979 from the University of Texas Health Science Center at San Antonio (UTHSCSA) where he was elected to Alpha Omega Alpha in 1978.
 He completed a surgical internship and neurosurgical residency at the University of Virginia in 1986 and remained there on the Neurosurgical faculty for one year.

 In 1987, Dr. Vollmer accepted an appointment as Assistant Professor of Neurosurgery at the University of North Carolina in Chapel Hill and in 1989 was appointed to the Neurosurgical faculty at Washington University in St. Louis also as Assistant Professor.
 In 1996 he was named Associate Professor and Head of the Division of Neurological Surgery at UTHSCSA.
 After serving in this capacity for seven years and being promoted to Professor with tenure, Dr. Vollmer was appointed Professor and Vice Chairman of the Department of Neurosurgery at The University of Texas-Houston.
 He later served as Chairman of the Department and was the program's first residency program director.